Safeguarding Policy

 • Working within this policy and those of any organisation that we have a contract with

-• Ensuring Ollie Coaches are suitably qualified, insured and have undergone the relevant checks ensuring the appropriate criminal record and reference checks are undertaken.
+• Ensuring anyone working on or behalf of Subconquest Ltd or using the Ollie approach are suitably qualified, insured and have undergone the relevant checks including ensuring the appropriate criminal record and reference checks are undertaken

-• Ensuring Ollie Coaches have had safeguarding training to a minimum of Safeguarding level 1 standard or equivalent child protection training and understand their role and responsibilities regarding safeguarding matters.
-Ensuring Ollie Coaches regularly update their certified training
+• Ensuring anyone working on or behalf of Subconquest Ltd or using the Ollie approach has had safeguarding training to a minimum of Safeguarding children level 2 or equivalent child protection training renewed annually at a minimum; and understand their role and responsibilities regarding safeguarding matters.

-• When working in an educational setting all Coaches will have read Keeping Children Safe in Education for: for schools and college staff (Part 1).
+• When working in an educational setting all Coaches will have read Keeping Children Safe in Education for: for schools and college staff (Part 1) Keeping Children Safe in Education 2024 Part 1

 • All Ollie Coaches are offered annual safeguarding updates and organisation specific safeguarding webinars to embed safeguarding practice led by Catherine Irving Consultancy Ltd.